Remember the Fyre Festival? Luxury music festival, Instagram influencers, Bahamas beach vibes. What could go wrong?

 Contract Type: Human Resources

-Follow the legal guidelines provided by the U.S. Department of Labor to make sure your employment contracts are up to par with current laws and regulations.
+Follow the legal guidelines from the U.S. Department of Labor to make sure yours are current.
+Employment law changes more often than you'd think.

 3. Employee Transfer Agreement